richard-smith-67/Fast-800/docs/index.md

 09:00 - porridge

-12:45 - omelete - go crazy and have 3 small rashers of bacon as well
+12:45 - omelette - go crazy and have 3 small rashers of bacon as well

 18:00 - chicken curry